Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Gonadorelin requires more frequent dosing to maintain therapeutic GnRH receptor stimulation.
 The standard protocol involves 100 mcg subcutaneous injections every 8 hours, creating a three-times-daily schedule that can challenge patient compliance.
 This frequent dosing stems from the peptide's short half-life and the need to prevent receptor desensitization.

 Some clinicians experiment with pulsatile delivery systems that automatically inject gonadorelin every 90-120 minutes, mimicking natural GnRH pulsatility more closely.
-However, these pump systems are expensive and require specialized training, limiting their practical application.
+But these pump systems are expensive and require specialized training, limiting their practical application.

 Injection volumes for gonadorelin are typically larger (0.5-1.0 mL) due to lower peptide concentrations in most compounded formulations.
 This necessitates slightly larger needles (27-29 gauge) and may increase injection site discomfort compared to kisspeptin's smaller volumes.